els285/HEPDash/README.md

 ```
 where `option` corresponds to one of the three options above.

+### Development Notes
+* General - Built in 0.0.4, histogram image does not fit on screen.
+* Preset  - Built in 0.0.3, works.
+* Specific - under development

 ## From Histograms

 Display and manipulate ROOT histograms (maybe other types?) through a HEP-Dash app!